 Add duties and taxes to the final tally and you get the “landed cost”; in other words, the total cost of sending an order internationally.
 This is when application programming interfaces (APIs) come in handy.
 APIs help you integrate shipping tools into your e-commerce platform and calculate landed costs so there are no unpleasant surprises at the end of your product’s journey (like a customer refusing to pay an unexpected duty).

 5. Seek expert help.

-For the small business owner, time tends to be in scare supply.
+For the small business owner, time tends to be in scarce supply.
 If you still want to take advantage of international markets, but don’t have the resources to meet with carriers, negotiate rates, and learn the details of international shipping, eShipper is here to help.
-Our strong partnerships with carriers such as UPS, DHL, Purolator and FedEx, eShipper has the advantage of utilizing domestic courier pricing over international direct; cost savings which we deliver directly to you.
+With our strong partnerships with carriers such as UPS, DHL, Purolator and FedEx, eShipper has the advantage of utilizing domestic courier pricing over international direct; cost savings which we deliver directly to you.